Ivanwk/data-analyst-portfolio/Covid19Data/README.md

 ## Business Task
-Analyze Covid-19 dataset in SQL to generate various insights and visualization the data using Tableau.
+Analyze Covid-19 dataset in SQL to generate various insights and visualized the data using Tableau.

 ## Data Set